BhavanSai12/Java/README.md

 Datatypes in Java
 specify the values and sizes that can be stored in the variables.
 There aremainly two types of data types; they are

->Primitive Data Types
+>Primitive Data Types : Primitive data types in Java are the major constituents of data manipulation.
+These are themost basic data types that are available in Java.
+The primitive data types include int, char,byte, float, double, long, short, and boolean.

->Non-primitive Data Types
+>Non-primitive Data Types : The non-primitive data types are something that is different from primitive data types, andthese non-primitive data types include String, arrays, and structures.

 | Datatypes     | Default Values| Sizes  | Examples  |